Dacit/higher-order-substitution/README.md

 # higher-order-substitution
-Algorithm by Huet, using eta-extensions.
+Algorithm by Huet, using eta-extension.